cloudpotions/wp-simple-booking-calendar/wpsbc-ical-url-refresh.md

 This approach will:

-Automatically refresh all iCal feeds for all calendars every hour.
+Automatically refresh all iCal feeds for all calendars (based on the cron interval you select).
 Not require modifying any existing plugin files.
 Be secure because it uses a secret key.
 Continue to work even if the plugin is updated.